 For more information on finding the best keywords to boost your store’s traffic, check out our Ultimate Beginner’s Guide to Ecommerce SEO.

 Overall, search engines reward clarity and user-friendliness.
 The top-ranking products on Google will almost certainly have descriptions that clearly inform the reader and stay firmly on brand.
 Use them as guidance and inspiration, but keep in mind that uniqueness is a hefty contributor to SEO as well—so make sure your copy is 100% original.

 A good product description can make or break a sale.
 Here are some final tips for crafting yours:

-There’s a lot that goes into crafting high-quality copy, but anyone can do it—and the results are worth it.
-Spending a little time honing in on your customer profile, tone, and format will lead to increases in conversions, along with other important KPIs.
+There’s a lot that goes into writing product descriptions.
+With the guide above, however, anyone can do it—and the results are worth it.
+Spending a little time honing in on your customer profile, tone, format, and SEO will lead to increased conversions, along with boosts to other important KPIs.